 - As a result of a non-marital separation;

 - During a Separate Maintenance action

 Georgia’s child support laws do not apply exclusively to married couples.
 They are designed to ensure that children have adequate access to financial resources, and they apply equally to wed and unwed parents.
 If you are concerned about how you are going to pay for your children’s nutritional, educational, medical and other needs while your divorce is pending, you can petition the court for a “temporary” child support order.
-If parties opt for a legal separation, known as a Separate Maintenance action, child support can be awarded as well.
+If parties opt for a legal separation, known as a Separate Maintenance action in Georgia, child support can be awarded as well.